scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - a body, and
 - a signature.

-In the Protobuf message format implementation, the signed component of an AS entry is specified by the `SignedMessage`.
+In the Protobuf message format, the signed component of an AS entry is specified by the `SignedMessage`.
 It consists of a header-and-body part (`header_and_body`) and a raw signature (`signature`).
 See also the code block below.

 ~~~~
    message SignedMessage {